coxfuture/Tensorflow-web-model-testing/README.md

 It's designed for a use case where you develop your models and write code on a local machine, but your GPU compute is done on a headless remote server.
 To use it, I recommend using an RTSP stream link, although local files and webcams are also supported, provided they are on the remote server.

+It's a stripped down version of a more fully-featured video analytics system, currently a private repo.
+Please open an issue for any code that doesn't appear to do anything.

 You'll need to register an account to use it, there's not much real security but I found out how to add account management, so I did.
 Dummy data works fine, there's no email verification or anything.
 ![login page](login.png)